jmjuanes/mikel/packages/mikel-press/README.md

 ### `press.ContentPagePlugin()`

-This plugin processes each page and saves it into `config.destination`.
+This plugin processes each page using the mikel templating.

 ### `press.CopyAssetsPlugin(options)`